Lone Echo: Plot

-Set in the year 2126, Lone Echo casts players in the role of an ECHO ONE service android nicknamed "Jack," aboard the Kronos II mining station orbiting Saturn.
+Set in the year 2126, Lone Echo casts players in the role of an "ECHO ONE" service android nicknamed "Jack", aboard the Kronos II mining station orbiting Saturn.
 Jack serves under the command of the human crew member Captain Olivia Rhodes, who is to be reassigned by her employer "The Atlas Initiative", leaving Jack behind as the sole crew member of the facility.
 When a mysterious spatial anomaly knocks out some of the station's vital systems Jack and Olivia work together to repair the damage and investigate the mysterious phenomenon.

 While the two investigate the anomaly, a massive unidentified ship appears and Kronos II is destroyed by flying debris.
-Jack is temporarily decommissioned.
-When Jack reawakens, he notices that Olivia is no longer on or around the station.
+When Jack reawakens after being temporarily decommissioned, he notices that Olivia is no longer on or around the station.
 In a message left in an emergency beacon, Olivia states that she had to abandon the facility due to power failures and loss of life support, and that she would take her chances aboard the unknown vessel.
 Jack follows her to the ship to find out if she's still alive.

 On the way, Jack discovers a mysterious biomass formation that seems to be activated by nearby electrical currents and which absorbs anything that it touches while active.
 While travelling inside the unknown vessel, Jack encounters the ship's AI named Apollo, who needs Jack's help to repair some of the ship's functions and reawaken the ship's crew.
 Apollo explains that the ship, named the Astrea, was attacked and that the biomass spreading throughout the ship is a biological weapon used by the attackers.
 When Jack releases the crew from their stasis pods, he discovers that they are all human and members of the Atlas Initiative.
 However, all the crew members are deceased, and Apollo informs Jack that, according to his records, Olivia Rhodes disappeared over 400 years ago, in 2126, and suggests that Jack is malfunctioning.
 Jack is certain that Olivia is still alive and somewhere in the ship, and convinces Apollo to help him.
 Eventually, with Apollo's help, Jack finds Olivia in the ship.
 Apollo recognizes Olivia as a member of the Atlas Initiative and promotes her as the new captain of the Astrea.
 Apollo concludes that the ship must have made a time jump that caused Olivia's disappearance in his timeline.